Aim of the module

 How do you use the module?

-The module can be used for blended therapy, meaning f2f sessions are alternated with online sessions.
+The module can be used for blended therapy, meaning face to face sessions are alternated with online sessions.
 The patient can access the treatment platform in his own time on any device, e.g. PC, laptop, tablet or phone.
 You, as the therapist, can monitor the patient’s progress through the sessions and diary entries and provide feedback once your patient has completed a session.
 The module is flexible in use.
 As a therapist, you can tailor the module to your patient’s individual needs: for instance, by making a session unguided or adding or removing (optional) sessions.

 Your feedback is welcome!